JarandJR/MOL3022-project/README.md

 This will show the help information, including all options and their descriptions.

-## Test Dataset

-The test dataset used for development and can be used for testing by you aswell in the ``data` folder is gathered from: https://www.encodeproject.org/experiments/ENCSR000BSO/

-The dataset contains sequencing data from the species Homo Sapiens

-Target: CREB1 (TF)

-Sample: K562 (Blood canser cells, leukemia)

 ## **Test Dataset**

 The test dataset used for development, which is available in the `data` folder, was sourced from the [ENCODE Project](https://www.encodeproject.org/) under **ChIP-seq experiments**.